MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-asr-rules.md

 :::image type="content" source="images/mic-sec-def-timelinenew.png" alt-text="The Microsoft Defender XDR timeline" lightbox="images/mic-sec-def-timelinenew.png":::

-## How to troubleshoot ASR rules?
+## How to troubleshoot attack surface reduction rules?

-The first and most immediate way is to check locally, on a Windows device, which ASR rules are enabled (and their configuration) is by using the PowerShell cmdlets.
+The first and most immediate way is to check locally, on a Windows device, which attack surface reduction rules are enabled (and their configuration) is by using the PowerShell cmdlets.

-Here are a few other sources of information that Windows offers, to troubleshoot ASR rules' impact and operation.
+Here are a few other sources of information that Windows offers, to troubleshoot attack surface reduction rules' impact and operation.

 ### Querying which rules are active

-One of the easiest ways to determine if ASR rules are already enabled is through a PowerShell cmdlet, Get-MpPreference.
+One of the easiest ways to determine if attack surface reduction rules are already enabled is through a PowerShell cmdlet, Get-MpPreference.

 Here's an example:

 :::image type="content" source="images/getmpreferencescriptnew.png" alt-text="The get mppreference script" lightbox="images/getmpreferencescriptnew.png":::

-There are multiple ASR rules active, with different configured actions.
+There are multiple attack surface reduction rules active, with different configured actions.

-To expand the above information on ASR rules, you can use the properties **AttackSurfaceReductionRules_Ids** and/or **AttackSurfaceReductionRules_Actions**.
+To expand the above information on attack surface reduction rules, you can use the properties **AttackSurfaceReductionRules_Ids** and/or **AttackSurfaceReductionRules_Actions**.

 Example: